-- a relevant tertiary qualification\ at Diploma level or higher in a professional discipline that supports people with disability, such as allied health or social work, and - relevant work experience providing disability services as a disability practitioner and - professional registration (if required to practice the profession in which they are qualified). - \or equivalent training where training rather than a tertiary qualification was required to gain professional registration to practice the profession.
+- a relevant tertiary qualification\ at Diploma level or higher in a professional discipline that supports people with disability, such as allied health or social work, and - relevant professional experience providing disability services as a professional disability practitioner in the past 10 years, and - professional registration (if required to practice the profession in which they are qualified). - \or equivalent training where training rather than a tertiary qualification was required to gain professional registration to practice the profession.

-The Board will consider qualifications in disciplines such as community services, counselling, youth work, psychology, childcare, education and health on a case-by-case basis as to how these support people with disability.
+The Board will consider qualifications in disciplines such as allied health, community services, counselling, youth work, psychology, childcare, education and health on a case-by-case basis as to how these support people with disability.